k14v/i18njs/docs/rfc/0001-i18n-async-control.md

 # Motivation

-Typically, when an application wants to handle the load of locales when the logic is asynchronous, the application needs a feedback to the handle the current status of that logic and decide if user interactions should be frozen in order to wait until the process finished.
+Typically, when an application wants to handle the load of locales when the logic is asynchronous, the application needs a feedback to the handle the current status and decide if your program needs be frozen order to wait until the process finished.
+One posible solution would be use `resolver` option when the locales is loading and use a the `then` method of a `promise` to raise the loaded state.
+But this way has some restrictions and limitations.

 ## Why not use the `resolver` options

-One posible solution would be put the control state logic inside resolver function.

 ```js
 import i18njs from 'i18njs'